valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

   A bug has been fixed where the process link 'Create zaakstatus' would result in an error when the 'Zaakstatus explanation' field was left empty.

+* **Case date search**

+  Date search fields now take into account the timezone offset sent along with requests under the `X-Timezone-Offset` request header.
+If this header is not present, UTC+0 is used.

 ## Breaking changes

 The following breaking changes were introduced: